robisim74/angular-l10n/README.md

      - _timezone_: from the IANA time zone database

 - `L10nFormat`: shows the format of the _language_ to be used for translations.
 The supported formats are: `'language' | 'language-script' | 'language-region' | 'language-script-region'`.
 So, for example, you can have a _language_ like `en-US-u-ca-gregory-nu-latn` to format dates and numbers, but only use the `en-US` for translations setting `'language-region'`
 - `L10nDateTimeFormatOptions`: the type of _options_ used to format dates.
-Extends the Intl `DateTimeFormatOptions` interface, adding the _dateStyle_ and _timeStyle_ attributes
+Extends the Intl `DateTimeFormatOptions` interface, adding the _dateStyle_ and _timeStyle_ attributes.
+See [DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) for more details on available options
 - `L10nNumberFormatOptions`: the type of _options_ used to format numbers.
-Extends the Intl `NumberFormatOptions` interface, adding the _digits_ attribute
+Extends the Intl `NumberFormatOptions` interface, adding the _digits_ attribute.
+See [NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat) for more details on available options

 ## Intl API